Greenskin44/churn-model/README.md

 This repository contains a machine learning model designed to predict customer churn in an Iranian telecom company.
-The project includes model training, evaluation, deployment via Docker, and a REST API for serving predictions.
+The project includes model training, evaluation, deployment via Docker, and a RESTful API for serving predictions.

 ## Table of Contents
 1. - [Installation](#installation)